aerospike/act/README.md

 The "cache threads" also execute all the 4k device writes, which model index element changes due to client write requests and defragmentation.

+Unlike the Aerospike Database "All Flash" mode, act_index does not mmap files in mounted directories on the devices - it models the raw device I/O pattern, assuming no caching benefit from mmap.
+Therefore to confgiure act_index we simply specify the devices.

 #### Process for Certifying Device(s) for 3x Performance
 --------------------------------------------------------